shalbyhazem99/IOT-project/homework_1/README.md

 ## Assignment
 Analyse the traffic with wireshark of the [homework1.pcapng](./homework1.pcapng) file.
 ## Result
-The answer to the proposed questions are reported in the [report](./report.pdf) file
+The answer to the proposed questions are in the [report](./report.pdf) file